What are the most spectacular roads in New Zealand?

 Obelisk/Kopuwai is a high mountain peak at an elevation of 1.687m (5,534ft) above the sea level, located on the Old Man Range, in the Otago region of New Zealand.
 It’s one of the highest roads of the country.

-The Waihoanga Road Bridge is located in the Manuwatu Region, in the southwestern North Island of New Zealand.
+The Kaitawa Bridge is located in the Manawatū Region, on the North Island of New Zealand.
 It’s one of the most spectacular bridges in the world.

 Lake Road is an amazing unsealed road located in the North Island of New Zealand.
 The road leads to the Lake Waikaremoana, in the heart of Tuhoe country.